There are ways to boost energy (calories) and protein in everyday foods or drinks to help with weight loss due to cancer or its treatment.

 Cancer and weight loss

-Get advice on regaining weight
+Get advice on how to put weight back on

 There are different ways of putting weight on.
 You can try to eat a diet that is higher in energy and protein.
 And you can drink nourishing fluids to supplement your diet.

 Get help from a dietitian.
 Every hospital and most GP's have a dietitian who can tell you what to do.
 You can ask your hospital doctor or nurse to refer you.

 Remember that fat is the best way to get concentrated calories.
 But after surgery to your stomach, pancreas or bowel, you may find it difficult to cope with high fat foods.
 In these cases, you will need help and advice from a dietitian.